zefenify/Web/README.md

 UI/UX inspired by Spotify, iTunes and ArifZefen API

 ## Usage / Installation
-The app **must be open in HTTP** not HTTPS as ArifZefn server API is served only through HTTP
+The app **must be open in HTTP** not HTTPS as ArifZefen server API is served only through HTTP

 You also need CORS plug-in so Wolf-Cola can bypass CORS restrictions and access ArifZefen's API